algolia/instantsearch/packages/vue-instantsearch/README.md

 # Download all dependencies and build all packages
 yarn boot

+# if you want to run the building later again
+lerna run build
 ```

-Note: `yarn boot` will delete all node modules and make sure every npm dependencies are properly rebuilt.
+Note: `yarn boot` will delete all node modules and make sure all npm dependencies are properly rebuilt.